-Students are asked to submit two discussion questions about that week's course readings to the course website each week by noon on the Sunday before that week's class (e.g. students should submit two discussion questions about the Week 2 readings before noon on Sunday, September 15).
+Students are asked to submit two discussion questions about that week's course readings to the course website each week by noon on the Sunday before that week's class (e.g. students should submit two discussion questions about the Week 2 readings before noon on Sunday, September 20).
+I incorporate these questions into the weekly lecture.

-Late discussion questions will not be accepted - please make sure to submit the questions before noon on Sunday.
+Late discussion questions will not be accepted for any reason - please make sure to submit the questions before noon on Sunday.
+Please see the note about accessibility accommodations below.